qtranslate/qtranslate-xt/README.md

 ## Description ##

 The qTranslate-XT plugin is an *eXTended* version of qTranslate-X that we as a community are trying to revive, since the [original plugin](https://wordpress.org/plugins/qtranslate-x/) is abandoned by its author.
 Our first goal is to maintain the main features of this plugin with the last Wordpress and PHP updates.
-The migration to Gutenberg will definitely be a critical milestone for the survival of this plugin.
+The migration to Gutenberg will be a critical milestone for the survival of this plugin.
+We are currently building a new organization [qTranslate](https://github.com/qTranslate) to give qTranslate a new life.
+Let's try together, anyone is welcome to participate!

 *Disclaimer: in many sections of the documentation and admin messages, the plugin is still named qTranslate-X and not qTranslate-XT, so don't be confused.*

-We are currently building a new organization [qTranslate](https://github.com/qTranslate) to give qTranslate a new life.
-It is not clear yet if it will survive under this name but anyone is welcome to participate!

 GitHub repository of the new repo: [https://github.com/qTranslate-Team/qtranslate-x.git](https://github.com/qTranslate/qtranslate-xt).